simbar27/Code-examples/README.md

-# hello_world
+# Studies codes
-Just another repository
+This repository is for the codes and notebooks that I have produced in the scope of my studies.
-I guess I have to write something here.
-That's it.
-Thank you for all the attention.
+However, they are not all and should rather serve as little bits of example.